-- K2.9 After reviewing an application about promotion or temporary transfer to a higher office or role affecting the appellant, the independent appeal member must recommend to the Chief Executive to do one of the following with regard to the decision that is the subject of the application: - K2.9.1 Confirm the original decision. - K2.9.2 Vary the original decision. - K2.9.3 Prescribe that other action be taken. - K2.10 The Chief Executive must inform the appellant and affected parties in writing of their decision and the reasons for the decision, within 28 calendar days.
+- K2.9 After reviewing an application about promotion or temporary transfer to a higher office or role affecting the appellant, the independent appeal member must recommend to the head of service to do one of the following with regard to the decision that is the subject of the application: - K2.9.1 Confirm the original decision. - K2.9.2 Vary the original decision. - K2.9.3 Prescribe that other action be taken. - K2.10 The head of service must inform the appellant and affected parties in writing of their decision and the reasons for the decision, within 28 calendar days.

-K3-Process Review
+K3 - Process Review